 Later he started fighting by joining the Indian independence movement.
 He was such a great man in Indian history who converted the dream of freedom of Indians into reality.

-In today's blog, we will know in detail about the five remarkable achievements of Mahatma Gandhi.
+In this blog, we will know in detail about the Five Remarkable Achievements of Mahatma Gandhi.

 In Champaran, Gandhi led a non-violent civil disobedience movement against the landlords to provide some relief to the farmers.
 His obstinate nature forced the British to sign an agreement that gave some freedom to the farmers.
 This was his first victory in India.